magsilva/EmpiricalStandards/docs/SystematicReviews.md

 <intro>

+- [ ]   clearly establishes the need to conduct a systematic review (e.g. lack of a similar review on the subject, need to provide stronger evidence regarding a research question)
 - [ ]	identifies type of review (e.g. scoping review, meta-analysis, systematic mapping study, narrative synthesis, case survey, critical review)

 <method>

+- [ ]   defines the research goal and the associated research questions
+- [ ]   characterizes the research question, preferably using PICO attributes (population, intervention, control, outcomes)
+- [ ]	defines clear inclusion and exclusion criteria for the selection of sources of studies
+- [ ]   defines a generic search expression considering each attribute of PICO and their synonyms
+- [ ]   evaluates the efficacy of the search expression with respect to a quasi-golden standard or to a set of pre-selected papers (i.e. the search expression matches the quasi-golden standard or the set of pre-selected papers?)
+- [ ]   evaluates the efficiency of the search expression with respect to a quasi-golden standard or to a set of pre-selected papers (i.e. the search expression matches not many papers that does not belong to the quasi-golden standard or to the set of pre-selected papers?)
 - [ ]	presents step-by-step, systematic, replicable description of search process including search terms<sup>[1](#myfootnote1)</sup>
-- [ ]	defines clear inclusion and exclusion criteria
+- [ ]	defines clear inclusion and exclusion criteria for the selection of studies
 - [ ]	specifies the data extracted from each primary study<sup>[2](#myfootnote2)</sup>  ; explains relationships to research questions
+- [ ]	describes in detail how data were extracted
+- [ ]   specifies the synthesis method used for the systematic review
-- [ ]	describes in detail how data were extracted and synthesized (can be qualitative or quantitative)
+- [ ]	describes in detail how data were synthesized (can be qualitative or quantitative)
-- [ ]	describes coding scheme(s) and their use
+- [ ]	if using qualitative methods for synthesis, describes coding scheme(s) and their use

 <results>